poipoiPIO/mopclip/README.md

 ##### anyOf:
 > anyOf : char list -> char parser;

-Simply parses one of the characters in a list
+Simply parse one of the characters in a list

 ##### digitP:
 > digitP : char parser;